Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST)

 Location/Institution: Three Catholic schools in New York City, NY

-The current study examined the efficacy of Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST) for adolescents with depression in comparison to group programs that are typically delivered in school settings.
-Participants were randomized to receive either IPT-AST or school counseling (SC).
-Measures utilized include the Kiddie Schedule for Affective Disorders and Schizophrenia for School-Age Children-Present and Lifetime version (K-SADS-PL), the Children's Global Assessment Scale (CGAS), and Center for Epidemiologic Studies Depression Scale (CES-D).
-Results indicate that adolescents who received IPT-AST had significantly fewer depression symptoms and better overall functioning postintervention on the CES-D at 3 months and at 6 months.
-The IPT-AST group reported significantly better functioning on the CGAS at 3 months and 6 months posttreatment.
-Adolescents in IPT-AST also reported fewer depression diagnoses than adolescents in SC.
+The purpose of the study was to examine the efficacy of Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST) for adolescents with depression in comparison to group programs that are typically delivered in school settings.
+Participants were randomly assigned to either IPT-AST or school counseling (SC).
+Measures utilized include the Kiddie Schedule for Affective Disorders and Schizophrenia for School-Age Children-Present and Lifetime version (K-SADS-PL), the Children's Global Assessment Scale (CGAS), and the Center for Epidemiologic Studies Depression Scale (CES-D).
+Results indicate that adolescents who received IPT-AST had significantly fewer depression symptoms and better overall functioning postintervention and at follow-up.
+Adolescents in IPT-AST also reported fewer depression diagnoses than adolescents in usual care.
 Limitations include small sample size, less than half of the eligible adolescents agreed to participate in the eligibility evaluation, the unbalanced randomization resulted in a small number of adolescents in the SC group, and the majority of the sample was Hispanic and female.

 Length of controlled postintervention follow-up: 6 months.